azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

 * If we want to study **how a steel block heats up** inside a furnace, the system is **the piece of steel itself**.

 These examples show that what matters is not *what the system is made of*, but *why we are analyzing it*.
-The definition of “system” is **functional**, not intrinsic: we choose it according to the purpose of the analysis.
+The definition of “system” is both **functional** and **operational**, not intrinsic: we choose it according to the purpose of the analysis.

 ---